Experienced data scientist and software engineer with 12 years spent designing, conducting, and

 labs, allowing their data to flow from acquisition to sharing in a seamless fashion.

-Personally curated a total of 256 TB of high-value datasets to NIH data archives on behalf of various
+Curated a total of 256 TB of high-value datasets to NIH data archives on behalf of various

 research groups.